ronboger/ronboger.github.io/_posts/2017-11-24-spanish-learning.md

 ---
 layout: post
-title: How I became fluent in Spanish in < 3 months
+title: How I became fluent in Spanish in less than 3 months
 <!-- published: false -->
 ---

 Two years ago, I spent my winter break living in Kibbutz Neot Semedar, a [kibbutz](https://en.wikipedia.org/wiki/Kibbutz) in the Negev of Israel.
 One day I was tasked to design the electrical circuits with Dan, an Israeli-Argentinian 22 year engineer who recently finished his military service.
-In that day, something clicked.
-I took Spanish courses years ago, but treated it as a class rather than a language and never understood a thing.
+One that day, something clicked.
+I took Spanish courses years ago, but always treated it as a class rather than a language.
+I never understood or could speak a thing.
 Dan had started teaching me Spanish from the perspective of a Hebrew speaker.
-In that one day, I learned more Spanish than I did in 4 years of courses, and developed a theory on language.
-These last two months I've been living/traveling in Argentina, and successfully tested this theory.
+In that one day, I learned more Spanish than I did in 4 years of courses, and began to develop a theory on how one ought to learn a language.
+These last two months I've been living in Argentina, and successfully tested this theory.

 This post is not about "why" to learn another language, but rather my "how".